eeeee-cmd/US_Election/README.md

 ## Overview

-This repository provides readers with all the necessary data, R scripts, and files to understand and reproduce a prediction on United State Presidential Election.
+This repository provides readers with all the necessary data, R scripts, and files to understand and reproduce a prediction on United States Presidential Election.

 The data used in this analysis comes from a combination of publicly available polling data for the 2024 U.S. Presidential election.
 The analysis leverages R and several libraries.
 The dataset covers various polls conducted across multiple states, capturing the support for each major candidate—Donald Trump and Kamala Harris—along with detailed attributes of the polls.